 The Office of Student Financial Services determines your eligibility for need-based aid only.
 Merit-based scholarships and grants are awarded through the admissions process and are determined by a Scholarship Committee.

-All students accepted for admission to Brandeis are automatically considered for University-funded merit-based aid if they have completed the CSS/Financial Aid PROFILE application.
+All students accepted for admission to Brandeis are automatically considered for University-funded merit-based aid.
 You will be notified at the time of admission to the University if a merit-based scholarship will be offered to you.
 Under current policy, if you are not awarded merit funds as an entering student you will not be considered for merit funds in subsequent years.

 Most students who receive need-based assistance are awarded an aid package consisting of grant, loan and work awards designed to meet the applicant's calculated eligibility.
 Usually, a loan is awarded first, followed by a work expectation.
 All, or a portion of, the remaining eligibility is met with University, federal and state government, and private grant assistance.